 We also offer unique experiences with our retreats, personal immersions, and awesome private guest room and primitive artist cabin on the Archaic Roots property, located in the Southern Appalachian wilderness.
-We can host your stay and offer you a unique experience while you’re here!
+We can host you and offer you a unique experience while you’re here!
 Focus on yourself, delve into true wilderness, connect with our Mother Earth, hike to waterfalls, create art and instruments, and much more!!

 Looking for repairs on your African drum or native style flute?
 Reach out and maybe we can help!
 We offer djembe and other drum re-heading and /or repair services, and repair a number of other indigenous instruments such as flutes, and didgeridoo.

-Native American Style Flute Building Workshop- September 2018
+Native American Style Flute Building Workshop

-Djembe Building Workshop-10-13-18
+Djembe Building Workshop- Spring 2019

 From a young age I was always intrigued with ancient cultures and my more “primitive” and distant ancestors.
 That tribal connection and the unique cultural perspectives called to me from the past, almost as if my DNA demanded it.
 At around 10 years old my interest in learning about ethnic traditions blossomed, which led me into finding “the zone” in karate, meditation, yoga, running and so on.

 I started teaching about indigenous instruments when my oldest son was in pre-k and asked me to bring some in for show and tell, and what started as a few drums being brought to his school, ended up being large collections of instruments and detailed presentations in the later years as he aged.